 "When the air is quiet and the sky is blue / I can't help be reminded of you / How your eyes are shut so you cannot see / Just how very close I keep you to me."

 This great song by Hayley Williams is perfect for playing at your loved one’s funeral or memorial service.

 15. We All Have — Julia Stone & Matt Berninger

 "We all have the lightness to be okay, okay, okay for now."

 This positivity-reinforcing and hopeful song will bring the needed light during a solemn occasion.

 The talented songwriter and guitar man wrote this song about and for his grandma, although the lyrics are meant for mothers.
 In any case, whoever you dedicate this wonderful song to, it will be perfect for articulating how much you love them.

 This classic by the 90s alternative rock kings is quite emotive.
 Rob’s vocalization has always been passionate and seems to effortlessly convey the emotions of his lyrics.
-It’s a song that could make you cry if you’re not too careful, because there’s something about the combination of instrumentals and lyrics that just releases a flood of emotions.
+It’s a song that could make you cry, because there’s something about the combination of instrumentals and lyrics that just releases a flood of emotions.

 This is one of the all-time hits of the 90s, back when there was a boom in female alternative rock vocalists (Donna Lewis, Alanis Morissette, Tracy Chapman, Paula Cole, Shawn Colvin, Fiona Apple, etc.).
 It’s a great tune to dedicate to people your love with all your heart, whether they are still alive or have departed this life.